thewebsitedev/prime-numbers-matrix/readme.md

 1. Navigate to the project root and run `vendor/bin/phpunit` to run the PHP tests [Unit & Integration tests].
 2. Navigate to the project root and run `npm run test` to run the JS tests [End-to-end tests].

+The current implementaton is a bit memory intensive and slow for large numbers.
+It can be further improved by using a more efficient algorithm like segmented sieve of Eratosthenes.
+And for very large calculations it can be further improved by computing in chunks.